amcm329/cod_hurricane_prediction/scripts/README.md

 Then click "Create Application".
 After the Application deploys, click on the blue-arrow next to the name to launch the application in a new window.

-**Note:**: it might require some credentials to log in, these are the same ones provided for the Workbench.
+**Note**: it might require some credentials to log in, these are the same ones provided for the Workbench.